Jemoka/blag/content/posts/KBhrandomized_turing_machine.md

 ## RP {#rp}

-RP is the "one-sided error" class where we will always reject when not in the language and we will accept with some probability &gt;= 1/2.
+RP is the "one-sided error" class where we will always reject when not in the language and we will accept with some fixed probability.

 ## look, a chart! {#look-a-chart}